apache/template-site/content/projects/cookbook.md

 Provide the address to your project wiki, if any.
 The ASF offers both Confluence and GitHub wikis.
 Other Wikis would require other support which should be discussed with your mentors.

-### Releases (not Apache)
+### Releases

 The URL where project releases can be found.
-The assumption is that releases will not be Apache releases until late in the process.
-Once an Apache Release has been made then the "not" can be struck.

 ### Licensing Transitions

-The community needs to undertake some license transitions if their intent is to become an Apache PMC (TLP).
+The community needs to undertake some license transitions.

 - "No SGA" or "SGA provided".
 [Software License Grant](https://www.apache.org/licenses/contributor-agreements.html#grants)
 - "No ICLAs" or "ICLAs provided".
 [Contributor License Agreements](https://www.apache.org/licenses/contributor-agreements.html#clas)